A JOURNEY TO SPIRIT OF QURAN - CHAPTER 3

 [3.45] Scholars have debated whether the jinns described in the Quran are equivalent to the biblical fallen angels.
 While the various types of spirits in Islamic texts can sometimes be challenging to distinguish, jinns in Islamic traditions appear to have distinct characteristics from fallen angels.
 In classical Islamic teachings, jinns are often viewed as a race of beings predating Adam, dwelling on earth.
 However, their ethereal nature, similar to the Christian concept of fallen angels, allows them to ascend to heaven to acquire knowledge, which they then impart to soothsayers.
 This notion also aligns with the Greek concept of Daimon.
 The Quran also mentions the idea of jinns attempting to ascend to heaven.

-Feel free to leave me a comment at the link below.
+Feel free to leave me a comment at the email below.

 Email: myimanonline@gmail.com

-Should you wish to donate to accomplish this mission of creating comparative study in full, please contact me at the email mentioned above.
+Should you wish to help me accomplish this mission of creating comparative study in full, please visit www.Starknots.com (Right Click and open in new tab) for various products and services.

 HOME ABOUT US PREVIOUS CHAPTER 2 NEXT CHAPTER 4